alexpolt/alexpolt.github.io/src/lenin-lights.md

   So here is the summary: it is certainly possible to do dynamic lighting using primitive id but benefits are questionable.
-If not for lighting then primitive id can also be used to do the [tri info trick][a] above: we ca use it to reference into index/vertex buffers and do all the transformations by hand in the shader.
+If not for lighting then primitive id can also be used to do the [tri info trick][a] without using barycentrics: we can use it to reference into index/vertex buffers and do all the transformations by hand in the shader.

 <div class="webgl" webgl_version="1" webgl_div="shader0" init="load_demo">